meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 * $P(x_1^n \mid T)$ is the probability of $x_1\dots x_n$ according to the PST $T$
 * $\Gamma_D(T)$ is the number of nodes of $T$ minus the number of leaves at depth $D$

 Well we certainly have a weighted sum of PST predictions, but what is this $\Gamma_D$?
 It is actually the length of the optimal [prefix code](https://en.wikipedia.org/wiki/Prefix_code) for the tree $T$, i.e. the number of bits needed to describe $T$.
 So we are weighting each PST by "how complex" it is in some sense.

-To make predictions with CTW we use the root probability, then update the path in the tree corresponding to the context.
+To make predictions with CTW we use the root probability, then update the path in the tree corresponding to the context when we receive the next symbol.
 The original paper proves a sharp bound on the redundancy of the code computed by CTW (Theorem 2).

 ### Sidenote: Compression = AGI?
 Anyone into data compression probably knows about the [Hutter prize](http://prize.hutter1.net/), a cash prize for compressing the first GB of Wikipedia to smaller than the current record (116 MB).
 Hutter's slogan is "Compression = AGI," a provocative summary of the principle behind [AIXI](https://en.wikipedia.org/wiki/AIXI).
 Roughly speaking, AIXI solves the general reinforcement learning problem by weighing models of the (unknown) environment by both the expected reward _and_ a measure of the model's compressability.
 In particular, the compressability is measured by the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of the sequence of past observations and rewards.
 Although theoretically optimal, the AIXI action function is infeasible to compute directly.